sachin0010/ansible-in-one-shot/README.md

-# Ansible In One Shot — TrainWithShubham
+# Ansible In One Shot

 Learn Ansible hands-on with real AWS infrastructure provisioned by Terraform.